 - Guttas and water based resists may become sticky after steaming.
 You will need to dry clean clear guttas to remove, or wash out clear water based resists.
 Colored resists are not supposed to be removed, and the only solution suggested for this so far is a very light dusting with corn starch, talc or baby powder.

-- Not all dry cleaners will take pieces to remove Gutta.
+- Real Gutta was normally always removed with dry cleaning solvent.
+The old nasty kind that is now illegal.
+Now, not all dry cleaners will take pieces to remove Gutta.
 We suggest checking with your local dry cleaners first, as removing Gutta yourself with solvents is much too hazardous, and then how do you dispose of it all safely?
 Ideally, find a dry cleaner who will do it by the load or by the lb. - suggest that they could put your pieces in by themselves at the end of the day before they clean the filters and that you don't need the pieces finished and pressed as you have to wash them again anyway, and it will be cheaper and they might be more amenable to doing it.
 Make sure you have fixed and removed any excess dye beforehand or they will never help you again!
-Also, we are not sure yet if the new more environmentally friendly cleaning fluids that a lot of dry cleaners are switching to these days are as effective.
+Also, we are not sure yet if the new more environmentally friendly cleaning fluids that dry cleaners have switched to these days are as effective.
 If anyone has figured this out, could you please call us!?

 - Metallic or black Guttas cannot be dry cleaned as they will flake off and they are best used on wall hangings that will not be handled, folded, or twisted.
 If used on wearables, make sure the washing instructions are for hand washing, and NO DRY CLEANING.

-- Water based resists may be difficult to wash out after steaming, especially if you have hard water. (try to rub them off while washing but they may not come out comletely)
+- Water based resists may be difficult to wash out after steaming, especially if you have hard water. (try to rub them off while washing but they may not come out completely)

 - Due to the risk of it melting all over your iron, using rubber/solvent-based Guttas with heat-set paints like Dynaflow and Setasilk is NOT recommended - use a water based resist with those products.